CUBRID/cubrid-manual/en/sql/datatype.rst

       'red'
       'yellow'

-The following statement will change all tuples with value 'green' to value 'red' because the value 'green' cannot be converted the the new **ENUM** type:
+The following statement will change all tuples with value 'green' to value 'red' because the value 'green' cannot be converted the new **ENUM** type:

 .. code-block:: sql